imdeepmind/imdeepmind.github.io/docs/programming-languages/python/multiprocessing.md

 | **Overhead**         | Lower overhead, more efficient for I/O        | Higher overhead due to process creation    | Minimal overhead                                |
 | **Memory**           | Shared memory between threads                 | Separate memory for each process           | Single-threaded, no shared memory               |
 | **Best For**         | Web scraping, file I/O, network calls         | Data processing, heavy computations        | Handling many concurrent I/O-bound tasks        |

-### Conclusion:

-- Use **multithreading** for I/O-bound tasks where you want concurrency and efficient resource use without needing to worry about true parallelism.
-- Use **multiprocessing** for CPU-bound tasks that need to leverage multiple CPU cores for true parallel execution.
-- Use **asyncio** for managing multiple concurrent tasks that would otherwise block the program (such as handling multiple web requests), all within a single thread.